Permanent revolution: Leon Trotsky

 Vladimir Lenin and the Bolsheviks initially held to an intermediate theory.
 Lenin's earlier theory shared Trotsky's premise that the bourgeoisie would not complete a bourgeois revolution.
 Lenin thought that a democratic dictatorship of the workers and peasants could complete the tasks of the bourgeoisie.
-By 1917, Lenin was arguing not only that the Russian bourgeoisie would not be able to carry through the tasks of the bourgeois-democratic revolution and therefore the proletariat had to take state power, but also that it should take economic power via a soviet.
+By 1917, Lenin was arguing not only that the Russian bourgeoisie would not be able to carry through the tasks of the bourgeois-democratic revolution and therefore the proletariat had to take state power, but also that it should take economic power via a soviet (workers' council).
 This position was put forward to the Bolsheviks on his return to Russia in his "April Theses".
 The first reaction of the majority of Bolsheviks was one of rejection.
 Initially, only Alexandra Kollontai rallied to Lenin's position within the Bolshevik Party.

 After the October Revolution, the Bolsheviks, now including Trotsky, did not discuss the theory of permanent revolution as such.
 However, its basic theses can be found in such popular outlines of communist theory as The ABC of Communism which sought to explain the program of the Bolshevik Party by Yevgeni Preobrazhensky and Nikolai Bukharin.
+According to Russian historian, Vadim Rogovin, the leadership of the German Communist Party had requested that Moscow send Leon Trotsky to Germany to direct the 1923 insurrection.
+However, this proposal was rejected by the Politburo which was controlled by Stalin, Zinoviev and Kamenev who decided to send a commission of lower-ranking Russian Communist Party members.

 Later on after Lenin's death in the 1920s, the theory did assume importance in the internal debates within the Bolshevik Party and was a bone of contention within the opposition to Joseph Stalin.
 In essence, a section of the Bolshevik Party leadership, whose views were voiced at the theoretical level by Bukharin, argued that socialism could be built in a single country, even an underdeveloped one like Russia.
 Bukharin argued that Russia's pre-existing economic base was sufficient for the task at hand, provided the Soviet Union could be militarily defended.